-The best attractions in Jimbaran mostly encompass the beautiful limestone cliff-fringed coastlines that are home to some of Bali’s best surf spots and reef breaks.
-These beaches, some considerably far-flung with more rugged terrain compared to the leisure and touristy coasts of Kuta and Legian, have continuously lured in wave riders and travellers with a penchant for adventure from around the globe.
+Some of the best things to do in Jimbaran encompass the beautiful limestone cliff-fringed coastlines that are home to some of Bali’s best surf spots and reef breaks.
+These beaches, some considerably far-flung with rugged terrains, have continuously lured in wave riders and travellers with a penchant for adventure from around the globe.

-The south-western coastline of Jimbaran and further south to the Bukit area of Pecatu, Ungasan and Kutuh is also home to ancient sea temples and magnificent landmarks, with the most notable being the picturesque cliff-top Uluwatu Temple and the Garuda Wisnu Kencana cultural park respectively.
-Here we present to you the best places to see while in and around the Jimbaran and the peninsula region of Bali.
+The south-western coastline of Jimbaran (and further south to the Bukit area of Pecatu, Ungasan and Kutuh) is also home to ancient sea temples and magnificent landmarks, with the most notable being the picturesque clifftop Uluwatu Temple and the Garuda Wisnu Kencana cultural park.
+Check out this guide on places to see when you’re in and around the Jimbaran and peninsula region of Bali.

 - Highlights Of Bali Full-Day Tour